tuxkeren/Lav_invoice_app/readme.md

 ## About Invoicing

-Invoicing is a web application that create with Laravel 6.x
+Invoicing is a web application that create with Laravel 6.x.
+This aplication is for basic Laravel training purpose, to show to the students how to build complete CRUD application with Laravel.
+So they can imaging how to build another application that have CRUD function base on this case study.

+I used only Laravel version 6.x.x with some plugins to create authentication scaffolding and for PDF report.

+Please use this app for not commercial.